WITHIN OUR GATES: Site and Memory in the American Landscape. The Paintings of Keith Morris Washington

 Basic Black Contributor Talia Rivera sits down with acclaimed artist Keith Morris Washington to discuss his new series of paintings addressing lynching, entitled “Within Our Gates: Human Sacrifice in the American Landscape.
 Watch the interview.

-Diane Cass & Tim McLaughlin, Diana Cramer, Elizabeth Edinger, Mark Feldman & Chris Riley,
+Caroline Cargo, Diana Cramer, Elizabeth Edinger, Lynn Fallon & Greg Daily, Mark Feldman & Chris Riley, Christine Flynn,

 2017-18 SEASON SPONSORS:

-Donald Blair & Nancy Dock, Chana Bursztyn, Dik Cool, Annemarie Deegan, Therese A. Deegan, Kathy Flack,
+Donald Blair & Nancy Dock, Chana Bursztyn, Dik Cool, Bruce & Kathy Coville, Annemarie Deegan, Edgewood Gallery, Kathy Flack,

 Become an Exhibition Sponsor!